 <item>

-<guid isPermaLink="true">https://community.hibob.com/chro-strategy-irmop5q6/post/you-re-not-interviewing-the-company-you-re-interviewing-the-ceo-who-can-PYTX2YmEmU3Awyq</guid>
+<guid isPermaLink="true">https://community.hibob.com/tactical-process-design-vqhlekl9/post/when-talent-acquisition-becomes-a-growth-function-not-a-filling-function-tW42QARHtNBT4Jk</guid>

 </item>